Planned and coordinated user interviews, wrote scripts, ran remote user tests, coached team on interviewing skills.

 The research also revealed several areas where our customers' expectations had evolved in surprising ways.
 The growth of Stubhub and the online ticket resale market, for example, had eroded customer trust in buying tickets online, something that hadn't been an issue several years ago.

-Lastly, it's validated the importance of UX research at the C-level, and given us a head start in building a new customer advisory panel, a database of customers we can more easily get in touch with for easier feedback.
+Lastly, it has validated the importance of UX research at the C-level, and given us a head start in building a new customer advisory panel, a database of customers we can get in touch with for quick feedback.